Q: How can I enable rSAP on my phone?

 A: It always sounds misterious but it is quite simple.
 I created a short explanation here.

 Google Play Store

-Q: I cannot buy your app on the Android Market because I don't have/want a credit card
+Q: I cannot buy your app on the Google Play Store because I don't have/want a credit card

 A: Sometimes the phone providers enables payment with the phone bill.
 Else you can use a pre-paid credit card.
 Use Google to find more about offers in your country.
 I currently do not plan to support other payment options!

-Q: I cannot buy your app on the Android Market because it is not available in my country
+Q: I cannot buy your app on the Google Play Store because it is not available in my country

 A: Currently there is no easy solution.
 The former "Market Enabler" apps don't seem to work any longer.
 It looks like the Google Play Store checks your IP address, so a VPN tunnel may help.